VERIFY BEFORE RELYING

 You do not need a perfect house, a perfect routine, or a perfect month to start preparing.

-Start with one small block: try 5 Florida questions, drill one calculation in Math Drill, or download Pass Florida when you are ready for the full question bank.
+Start with one small block: try 5 Florida questions when the house gives you 10 minutes, drill one calculation in Math Drill during nap-time, check your readiness before scheduling the exam, or download Pass Florida when you are ready for the full question bank.

 Methodology